sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 	pair: variable; Boolean
 	pair: variable; String

 There are two types of variables in Java: **primitive variables** that hold primitive types and **object variables** that hold a reference to an object of a class.
 A reference is a way to find the object (like a UPS tracking number helps you find your package).
-The primitive types on the Advanced Placement Computer Science A exam are:
+The primitive types presented in this chapter are:

     -  int - which store integers (numbers like 3, -76, 20393)